exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 [student calculator] (by Eaux Tacous#1021).
 When you are not pushing \\(f(t)\\) you should always have the 9th research option maxed
 (after Theory 8).
 When pushing \\(f(t)\\), you should be R9 seaping (below).

-Theory Simulator by Antharion (for use of theories with max milestones): [Theory Simulator](http://bit.ly/anthsim)
+Theory Simulator by Antharion (for theories w/ max milestones): [Theory Simulator](http://bit.ly/anthsim)

 ##### How to push \\(f(t)\\) with R9 seapping: